 Be a part of this exciting, future-focused degree and graduate with excellent career prospects and industry connections.
-On this course, you’ll apply your love of sport to creative design work, and get hands-on with live briefs from well-known brands.
+On this course, you’ll apply your love of sport and functionality to creative design work, and get hands-on with live briefs from well-known brands.

 |Course Duration||3 years|

 - Work on live briefs with companies such as Adidas, Finisterre and Performance Days (Munich), representing industry themes and needs.

 - Develop 2D and 3D digital skills to support concept communication and prototyping.